 Apparently, they sell German food too but I don’t know anyone who has actually eaten here.
 I came, hung out at the bar, took some photos, got elbowed by hordes of tourists, and proceeded to exit ASAP.

-But even with the insane crowds, Rolf’s is still worth a visit.
-Just be sure to visit during the week, or make a reservation, if you’re interested in trying their classic German menu, filled with pork, chicken, sauerkraut, and more since this iconic Christmas restaurant is not exactly a well-kept secret.
+Just be sure to visit during the week, or make a reservation, if you’re interested in trying their classic German menu, filled with pork, chicken, sauerkraut, and more since this NYC Christmas spot is not exactly a well-kept secret.

 Address: 281 3rd Ave, New York, NY 10010